Ferrybridge post-combustion project

 Main developer:

-In March 2010, Scottish and Southern Energy (SSE) was awarded funding of £6.3 million towards trialling post-combustion carbon capture technology at its Ferrybridge power station in West Yorkshire.
-The pilot plant became operational in November 2011.
+In March 2010, Scottish and Southern Energy (SSE) was awarded UK government funding of £6.3 million towards trialling capture technology at its Ferrybridge coal-fired power station in West Yorkshire.
+The pilot plant became operational in November 2011 and the test programme will run through to and during 2013.

 SSE originally announced in June 2006 its intention to install “clean coal” technology at Ferrybridge, in partnership with Mitsui Babcock, Siemens and UK Coal, on a new 500MW supercritical boiler, which was later upgraded to plans for an 800MW capacity.
 Ferrybridge is currently a 1995MW combined coal power plant.

-The pilot plant CCPilot 100+ has been designed and built by Doosan and will collect around 100 tonnes of CO2 per day from a flue gas slipstream corresponding to about 5MW of electric power.
+The pilot plant CCPilot 100+ has been designed and built by Doosan, and is collecting around 100 tonnes of CO2 per day from a flue gas slipstream corresponding to about 5MW of electric power.
 The technology uses an amine solvent that will be recycled after the CO2 has been extracted.

 Results from the trial were intended to guide Vattenfall's Jänschwalde CCS demo in Germany.
 However, this project has now been cancelled.